X-chromosome reactivation: In Stem Cell Reprogramming

 The presence of two Xa's is a measure of the pluripotency, or ability to differentiate into many different cell types, of embryonic stem cells.
-Cell hybrid experiments fusing somatic cells and stem cells in vitro resulted in reactivation of the entire Xi.Reprogramming of mouse and human fibroblast cells to induced pluripotent stem cells (iPSCs) reactivates the Xi found in the original fibroblasts.
-If re-differentiated and XCI occurs again, the selection of the Xi is not randomized and the X that was the Xi in the starting fibroblast is inactivated, evidencing the incompleteness of X reactivation.
+Cell hybrid experiments fusing somatic cells and stem cells in vitro resulted in reactivation of the entire Xi.
+Reprogramming of mouse and human fibroblast cells to induced pluripotent stem cells (iPSCs) reactivates the Xi found in the original fibroblasts.
+If re-differentiated and XCI occurs again, the selection of the Xi is not randomized, i.e. the X that was originally the Xi in the starting fibroblast will be deterministically inactivated again, evidencing the incompleteness of X reactivation.
 Reprogramming can be accomplished by nuclear cloning, cell fusion with pluripotent cells, or expression of pluripotency factors.
 Factors implicated in XCI maintenance include origin recognition complex 2 (Orc2), heterochromatin protein 1 (HP1a), macroH2A1, and Bmil.
 Disruption of Orc2 or HP1a function have both been shown to lead to partial Xi reactivation.

 Mechanism

 The mechanisms of Xi reactivation remains unknown, including whether they share a common pathway or if different contexts leverage completely different pathways.
-It is thought that for XCR to be repressed, silencing of Xist expression is required but not sufficient.
+For XCR to be repressed, silencing of Xist expression is required but not sufficient.
 The erasure of chromatin modifications that maintain the heterochromatin of the Xi significantly contributes to XCR.
-H3K27me3 and macroH2A, and their associated mechanisms of DNA methylation and histone deacetylation, act as a barriers to XCR in the ICM.
+H3K27me3, macroH2A, and their associated mechanisms of DNA methylation and histone deacetylation, act as a barriers to XCR in the ICM.
 Deleting Xist RNA, demethylating DNA, and inhibiting histone hypoacetylation together increases reactivation in primary mouse embryonic fibroblasts on the gene level in a stochastic manner.

 X reactivation can be induced and tolerated in mouse extra-embryonic tissues.
 For example, a mutation of the Polycomb protein EED leads to a lack of Xist RNA coating on the Xi and X reactivation in differentiated trophoblast stem cells.

-Xist repression in XCR is thought to be induced by Tsix RNA.
+Xist repression in XCR is induced by Tsix RNA.
 Tsix deletion appears to decrease the efficiency of XCR in the ICM in vivo, but not in iPSC reprogramming.